graph-genome/graph-genome.github.io/output_format.md

     *   `"upstream": 2; ` last bin coordinate of this component
     *   `"downstream": 6; ` first bin coordinate of arriving component
     *   `"participants": [false, false, false, ...]; ` array of length N paths, true if the path contains this rearrangement
+    * **Special Note:** The last entry of every departures array is a special value containing the "Adjacent Connectors".
+These are the list of individuals which traverse from Component N to N+1 instead of taking a non-linear link.
+There is no matching "arrivals" column and the adjacent connectors are rendered differently in schematize.
+For this reason `sum(len(departures)) = sum(len(arrivals)) + component_count`.
+Not all departures have a corresponding arrival.
+This will be changed ([see this comment](https://github.com/graph-genome/Schematize/issues/80#issuecomment-628136157)).

 * `"x": 0; ` cumulative left X coordinate to speed up the visualization in columns. assumes that the Matrix is shown in there is no width compression.
 The value in columns does not change regardless of the pixels per column.